jpastuszek/httpimagestore/README.md

 ### Flexible API example

-Features two storage apporaches: with JPEG conversion and limiting in size - for user provided content - and storing literaly.
+Features two storage approaches: with JPEG conversion and limiting in size - for user provided content - and storing literally.
 POST requests will end up with server side generated storage key based on input data digest.
-PUT requsts can be used to store image under provided storage key.
+PUT requests can be used to store image under provided storage key.
-Thumbnail GET API is similart to described in [Facebook APIs](https://developers.facebook.com/docs/reference/api/using-pictures/#sizes) for thumbnailing.
+Thumbnail GET API is similar to described in [Facebook APIs](https://developers.facebook.com/docs/reference/api/using-pictures/#sizes) for thumbnailing.
 Stored object extension and content type is determined from image data.
+S3 objects are cached on storage and on read if not cached already (read-through/write-through cache).

 ```sdl
 s3 key="AIAITCKMELYWQZPJP7HQ" secret="V37lCu0F48Tv9s7QVqIT/sLf/wwqhNSB4B0Em7Ei" ssl=false